 Harness the power of light with ultraviolet technology.
 In this section, access guides and manuals to answer the technical questions you may have about ultraviolet water purification systems, as well as maintenance and installation instructions.

 It is EXTREMELY IMPORTANT to replace the lamp every year on schedule.
-New lamps will generate a UV light dosage of near 60 mJ/cm2.
-Over a year’s period the UV light dosage will drop to about 30 mJ/cm2.
-This is the minimum dosage needed to effectively kill bacteria.
-At this point, lamps should be replaced.
+New lamps will generate a UV light dosage of nearly 60 mJ/cm2.
+Over a year’s period the UV light dosage will drop to about 30 mJ/cm2-- the minimum dosage needed to effectively kill bacteria.
+At this point, the UV lamp should be replaced.
 Almost all UV systems are meant to operate continuously.

-Water running through a UV system often carries minerals, sediment, and other debris.
+2. Clean Your UV Quartz Sleeve Annually (and replace sleeve every 2 years)Water running through a UV system often carries minerals, sediment, and other debris.
 These contaminants will eventually build up on the UV quartz sleeve that protects the UV lamp.
 This build up will cloud the sleeve and inhibit the UV light from penetrating the water – allowing microorganisms to pass by without being killed.
 In order keep the quartz sleeve clean and operating well, the glass must be cleaned regularly – at least yearly when the lamp is changed.

 If you choose UV, be aware that it’s highly possible that a separate prefilter (and even a water softener) may be needed in addition to the ultraviolet system.
 A prefilter will protect the UV unit and ensure that it functions properly.

 Water chemistry and contaminants can change over time even from the same water source or well.
 Because of this, water should be tested for bacteria counts every six (6) months (recommended) or at least yearly.
 When test samples are taken, water should be sampled before and after the UV unit to test its performance.
 Water should also be sampled in areas where animals have contact with water fixtures as bacteria regrowth can occur downstream of the UV unit in these areas.

-Monitoring UV Light Dosage – Make Sure It’s Working!
+5. Monitoring UV Light Dosage – Make Sure It’s Working!